auth-global/self-documenting-cryptography/design-documents/g3pb2.md

     long.
 There is one exception that is only 29 bytes.

 [^username-padding]:
-     G3P insers some padding in between the username and password parameters to ensure that the username parameter can always be fully consumed by partial evaluation, and never leaves some leftover prefixed salt before the password.
+     G3P insers some padding in between the `Username` and `Password` parameters to ensure that the `Username` parameter can always be fully consumed by partial evaluation, and never leaves some leftover prefixed salt before the password.